 The copying of data takes place in three stages:-

 First, it is ensured that DataNodes are ready to receive the data.
 Then the client connects each DataNode in the list of that block to create the pipeline.

 - Streaming of Data

 Now, as the pipeline is formed, therefore, the client will push the data in the following pipeline.
 Thus, the data will be replicated according to the replication factor.

 - Pipeline Shutdown

-In response to client’s read requests, it selects that imitation that is nearest to the clients.
+In response to the client’s read requests, it selects the imitation that is nearest to the client.
 This degrades the consumption of bandwidth and reduces latency.